Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Conclusions and Discussion

 GP-aided retrievals offer a promising alternative by flexibly capturing residual features that standard stellar models cannot.
 In particular, a GP applied directly to the stellar component within the contamination term (e.g., \citealt{pinhas_retrieval_2018}) could help isolate and marginalize over mismatches between modeled and observed stellar signals.
 While this application is beyond the scope of the present work, we encourage future studies to explore comparisons between traditional methods to mitigate the effects of stellar heterogeneities \citep[i.e., the Transit Light Source Effect, e.g.,][]{rackham_transit_2018} and GP-based approaches.

 Previous work has also explored methods to analytically estimate the spectral covariance matrix directly from the data \citep[e.g.,][]{holmberg_exoplanet_2023, fortune_how_2024}.
-While such approaches can characterize noise structure without imposing model assumptions, they do not directly address biases introduced by model deficiencies.
-However, comparing the analytically derived and retrieval-inferred covariance matrices may help disentangle model–data degeneracies, allowing sources of uncertainty to be more definitively attributed to either data artifacts or modeling limitations.
-Although this comparison is beyond the scope of the present work, future efforts integrating both methodologies could yield valuable insights into the limitations of current retrieval frameworks.
+While such approaches can characterize noise structure without imposing model assumptions, they are mathematically complex, and do not directly address biases introduced by model deficiencies.
+However, comparing the analytically derived and retrieval-inferred covariance matrices may help disentangle model–data degeneracies.
+Additionally, the relative simplicity of the inferred covariance matrix from the retrieval allows for scalability to multiple spectra, providing an opportunity for identification of trends from instrumental or physical effects.
+Although a comparison between the methods is beyond the scope of the present work, future efforts integrating both methodologies could yield valuable insights into the limitations of current retrieval frameworks.